-Drum Circles ° Corporate and Conference Drumming ° Community Drumming
+Drum Circles ° Corporate and Conference Drumming ° Community Drumming Percussion Education ° Percussion Performance

 Here are some Frequently Asked Questions, and my responses, that I’ve received over the years regarding drumming, rhythm, drum circle facilitation and related topics.
 I encourage you to send me your questions, as well.
 I will update this section regularly.
 Enjoy! -Jim

 What is a drum circle?

 Jim: A Drum Circle can mean different things to different people, depending upon the needs, goals and experience of the group.
 My short answer would be, “A Drum Circle is a rhythm-based jam session”.
 Some people define drum circles as being “in-the-moment” improvisational sessions without any pre-planned patterns.
 Others see drum circles as including differing amounts of planned patterns, or even some traditional rhythms.
 Some “drum circles” do not even include drums (or, in some cases, do not include any percussion instruments at all), but emphasize “rhythm-play” and rhythm-based verbal games.
 These are all valid descriptions, since drum circles are such a grassroots phenomenum.
 I prefer to call most of my work, “interactive rhythm-based programs and events”, since the term, “Drum Circle”, is so ambiguous.
 My corporate programs are very different from my youth programs or my community programs, because the needs and goals of these groups are different.
 However, they are all participatory and all involve using rhythm as a process to reach the goals of the group.
 The fundamental goals, themes and nature of the group determines the specific process of my programs.
 In fact, the nature of most rhythm-based events is to serve the group; to use rhythm-play to help the participants to create their own group process in order to reach their goals, whether the goals are team-building, energizing minds and bodies, releasing stress, breaking down communication barriers, having fun… or any combination of these!
 Back to the top

 What is the role of a leader or facilitator in a drum circle?

 Jim: This depends upon the style of the leader/facilitator and the needs and goals of the group.
 Facilitate means to “make easy”, so I approach my job as making it as easy as possible for the group to play together, meet their goals and have fun.
 I’ve developed a number of techniques and rhythm-based activities that I have available to use when needed; one of the most important of them is knowing when to just let the group PLAY so that the participants experience what it feels like to get into a groove together!
 It’s up to the leader/facilitator to know when and how to facilitate the process that serves the group, and, equally important, when NOT to facilitate.
 There is always the temptation to over-facilitate, just as there is the temptation for a musician to over-play.
 Each type of event and group (corporate, community, school/youth, therapeutic or private) requires differing types of facilitating/leading.
 In most situations, I will give a short verbal introduction to the fundamentals of drumming together (cooperating & communicating through rhythm), and how group drumming relies on, and reinforces, the same universal values and skills that are also necessary for building thriving communities.
 I also emphasize the importance of respecting the traditions of the instruments and the peoples who have developed them.
 However, whatever the specific techniques I may use for specific groups, my main emphasis is helping groups and individuals experience what it feels like to get into the Groove Zone.
 This is the experience that elicits the many, powerful “Aha!” realizations that brings enduring, positive change to peoples’ lives!
 Back to the top

 How do you facilitate rhythm activities for different types of groups?